Kraft Heinz (KHC)

 Kraft Heinz Net Debt Position

-13. Key Takeaways from Kraft Heinz’s Q1 Results
+13. Key Takeaways from Kraft Heinz’s Q3 Results

 14. Is Now The Time To Buy Kraft Heinz?

-Kraft Heinz falls short of our quality standards.
-First off, its revenue has declined over the last three years, and analysts expect its demand to deteriorate over the next 12 months.
+Kraft Heinz doesn’t pass our quality test.
+To begin with, its revenue has declined over the last three years, and analysts don’t see anything changing over the next 12 months.
 And while its unparalleled brand awareness makes it a household name consumers consistently turn to, the downside is its declining operating margin shows the business has become less efficient.
 On top of that, its projected EPS for the next year is lacking.

-Kraft Heinz’s P/E ratio based on the next 12 months is 9.9x.
-While this valuation is optically cheap, the potential downside is huge given its shaky fundamentals.
-There are more exciting stocks to buy at the moment.
+Kraft Heinz’s P/E ratio based on the next 12 months is 10.1x.
+This valuation is reasonable, but the company’s shaky fundamentals present too much downside risk.
+There are superior stocks to buy right now.